 Before I go any further if you're looking for some advice on how to survive long-haul travel with a toddler, this is the post for you.
 Alternatively, if your little one is still a baby, this is a great post to find out some tips for flying with a very young baby (under six months), and you may want to check out these packing tips (and a packing list) for travel with a baby.
+And if you're going to be travelling by car or road, here are some great road trip activities for kids.

 Right now let's get stuck into this packing list of all the travel gear for toddlers you may find useful for your next journey as a family.